 Welcome from the Associate and Assistant Deans

-On behalf of Dean Reece and the Office of Faculty Affairs and Professional Development (OFAPD), we welcome you to the University of Maryland School of Medicine (UMSOM).
+On behalf of Dean Gladwin and the Office of Faculty Affairs and Professional Development (OFAPD), we welcome you to the University of Maryland School of Medicine (UMSOM).
 What a time to join a new institution!
 We genuinely hope that you are settling into your new role without difficulties.

 The Dean’s Office and the OFAPD are committed to serving you throughout your UMSOM career.
 We aspire to be an integral part of fostering professional growth to help our faculty become the scientists, physicians, researchers, teachers, or innovators they hope to be.